Before Your Research

 It may not be appropriate for some research data to be shared because of ethical issues e.g. if full anonymization is not possible.
 Or you may need to restrict the data for a period of time for commercial or contractual reasons.
 However you must justify this clearly in your funding applications or early on in your research.

-Please see our Quick Guide for Working with Personal Data (pdf; 686kb) for more information on consent and anonymization.
+Please see our pages on working with personal data for more information on consent and anonymization.

 Get Support for Data Management Planning